Muscogee County DUI Lawyer - Muscogee County DUI Attorney

 It's rare for a DUI Defense Attorney to win these hearings due to the low burden of proof required to show probable cause.
 As a result, it is far better to make bond and fight your case in through the regular criminal court process.
 In criminal court, the state must prove their case beyond all reasonable doubt, a much higher standard of proof.
 Once you have been released on bond, your Columbus DUI case will be sent to the State Court of Muscogee County for trial.

 In addition to DUI cases, in the limited situations such as probable cause hearings and bond hearings, the Reorders Court ajudicates minor traffic offenses and city ordinance cases.
-The list of these case handled in Recorders Court include but are not limited to:
+The list of the cases handled in Recorders Court include but are not limited to:

 - Traffic Accidents